-Getting ThereTake the SR 2 exit from the 210 freeway in La Canada and drive north 39.5 miles to Islip Saddle.
-There is a large paved parking area on the north side of the road.
-Then hike 4.5 miles to Dawson Saddle.
+Getting ThereTake the SR 2 exit from the 210 freeway in La Canada and drive north 46 miles to Dawson Saddle.
+There is a parking area just past Dawson Saddle.

 CampingThere are no developed campsites in the immediate vicinity of Mt.
 Lewis.
 The nearest developed campground is Little Jimmy Campground, 2.1 miles from Islip Saddle.
 Alternatively, you can find your own spot anywhere in the area.
 No permit is required.
 Observe fire restrictions and LNT ethics.